 I am an assistant professor at Rensselaer Polytechnic Institute (RPI) Electrical, Computer, and Systems Engineering (ECSE) department since January 2024.
 Before, I was a postdoctoral scholar in the Aeronautics and Astronautics Department at Stanford University, working with Prof. Mykel Kochenderfer at Stanford Intelligent Systems Lab (SISL) and Stanford Center for AI Safety.
 I received my Ph.D. degree in Systems Engineering at the University of Virginia, where I was part of Autonomous Mobile Robots Lab and Link Lab under the supervision of Prof. Nicola Bezzo.
 I received my MS and BS degrees from the Department of Electrical and Electronics Engineering at Bogazici University, Istanbul in 2016 and 2014 respectively.

 At RPI, I am the director of the Reliable Intelligent Systems Laboratory (RISL).
-If you’re interested in learning more about this lab, please take a look at the Research page.
-RISL has openings for fully-funded PhD positions (Fall 2024 start).
-If you are interested in the research, please contact Esen Yel by sending an email to “yele@rpi.edu” with your CV.
+If you’re interested in learning more about this lab, please take a look at our webpage.
+If you are interested in joining RISL, please visit this website.

 My research focuses on developing techniques to improve the safety of autonomous systems operating under uncertainty.
 I leverage reachability analysis tools, machine learning, and runtime monitoring and recovery techniques to provide safe decisions and to adapt to unforeseen conditions.